A

 Anastomosis (Anastomoses)

-The connection of separate parts of a branching system to form a network, as of leaf veins, blood
+The connection of separate parts of a branching system to form a network, as of leaf veins, blood vessels, or a river and its branches.

 The American Heritage® Dictionary of the English Language, Fourth Edition